MPoL-dev/MPoL/docs/large-tutorials/pyro.md

 dataset = az.convert_to_inference_data(dict_samples)
 ```

-Because it is hard to visualize the posteriors for all 27 parameters in a single plot, we will plot pairwise plots of a subset of the variables at a time.
+Because it is hard to visualize the posteriors for all 27 parameters in a single plot, we will plot pairwise a subset of the variables at a time.

 ```{code-cell} ipython3
 az.plot_pair(dataset, var_names=["disk.ring_means"]);